-- 3 to 4 potatoes, skin on, boiled in salted water just until tender
+- 3 to 4 potatoes skin on, boiled in salted water just until tender

-- 1 c. of cooked beans (see tip), drained
+- 1 cup cooked beans

-- ¼ c. of chopped onion
+- 1/4 cup chopped onion

-- ½ tsp. of grated garlic
+- 1/2 teaspoon grated garlic

-- 3 tbsps. of melted butter
+- 3 tablespoons melted butter

-- 1 tbsp. of lemon juice
+- 1 tablespoon lemon juice

-- zest of half a lemon (see tip)
+- zest of half a lemon

-- salt and pepper, to taste
+- salt to taste

-- chopped herbs (whatever you prefer)
+- chopped herbs (whatever herbs you prefer)

-- 1 and ½ c. of shredded cheese (any variety)
+- 1 and 1/2 cups shredded cheese (any kind)

-- Preheat the oven to 375F.
+Preheat the oven to 375F.

-- While still warm, cut the potatoes into half-inch cubes.
+While still warm, cut the potatoes into half-inch cubes.
 Peel or leave the skin on, it’s up to you.

-- In a bowl, toss together the potatoes, beans, onion, garlic, butter, lemon juice, zest, salt, pepper and whatever herbs you’re using.
+In a bowl, toss together the potatoes, beans, onion, garlic, butter, lemon juice, zest, salt, pepper and whatever herbs you’re using.
 Dump everything into a baking dish (I used an 8-inch round dish).

-- In another bowl, toss together the shredded cheese and bread crumbs.
+In another bowl, toss together the shredded cheese and bread crumbs.
 Scatter the cheese-crumb mixture over the potato-bean mixture.

-- Bake at 375F for about 20 minutes or until the cheese is melted, the crumbs are browned and the filling is hot.
+Bake at 375F for about 20 minutes or until the cheese is melted, the crumbs are browned and the filling is hot.